jkkivenko/dawson-tabletop/Adventures/Corrupted Memory.md

 Amid sparking electronics and blaring alarms, a dozen bodies lie motionless on the bridge of a Spacecraft.
 The computer's voice gives alerts to deaf ears:

 "Warning, shield integrity at 0%.
 Hull integrity at 34%.
 Weapons systems: offline.
-Warp reactor: offline.
+FTL Drive: offline.
 Ion drive: offline.
 Emergency generator at 12% output.
 Life support at 14%."

 The emergency fire suppression system comes online as the bridge starts to fill with smoke.
 The alarms become quiet as the foaming fire extinguisher fills the air.
 Eventually, the computer seems satisfied that the fires have been put out and the alarms fade.